Search for Schools and/or

 Secondary-school science teachers can expect to divide their teaching time between the classroom, where they lecture on textbook subject matter and lead class discussions, and the science lab, where experiments and hands-on activities take place.
 Occasionally, you may take your students on field trips to natural history museums or sponsor independent studies.

-The BLS also reports that the following full-time postsecondary teaching positions earned these average annual salaries:
+The BLS also reports that the following full-time science postsecondary teaching positions earned these median annual salaries in comparison to biological science teachers:

-Although entry-level, primary and secondary education positions may start at a lower rate, science teachers tend to make higher salaries than the average teacher.
-This is a result of two factors: the high demand for qualified science teachers and the advanced education often required to teach in the field.
+Although entry-level, primary, and secondary education positions may start at a lower rate, postsecondary biological science teachers make healthy salaries, though specialized college and university teachers in law and engineering do earn more, according to the BLS.
 Public school teachers also enjoy extensive benefits, including summer and winter breaks, pension plans and comprehensive healthcare packages.

 Required Training for Science Teachers